[What’s my favorite way to use the Tango? Like this for hands-free orgasms!]

 - The cavities of the Fleshlight Vibro

-And it is the only rechargeable toy that can do all of those things.
+And it is one of the only rechargeable toys that can do all of those things.

 Still, I find it hard to make a steadfast determination about the We-Vibe Tango.
 I love it when it works; I hate it when it dies mid-jack-off or when I see yet another person tweet about theirs biting the dust.
 For the sake of what little moral integrity I have left, I cannot heartily endorse the Tango.
 But I can’t deny that when I’m vulva-deep in porn, stuffing myself with a dildo and pressing the Tango firmly to my clit, I want to.